On the sizes of generalized cactus graphs: Concluding remarks

 \section{Concluding remarks}

 In this article, we have made a start on the topic of ``extremal” $k$-cactus graphs.
-We give tight upper bounds on the sizes on $k$-cactus graphs for $ 2\le k\le 4$.
+We give tight upper bounds on the sizes of $k$-cactus graphs when $k$ takes small values.
 Moreover, the corresponding extremal graphs are also characterized.

 The next step would seem to be to look at $k$-cactus graphs for larger values of $k$ (see also Problem \ref{p1}).
 To be frank, for relatively smaller values of $k$, such as $k=5$ or $6$, it can be handled by applying the similar approach in this article.
 Patience is needed, but the level of complexity should not increase too much.
 However, for larger or especially general values of $k$, establishing (sharp) bounds is likely to be a difficult problem.
 It is worth noting that we first characterize $2$-, $3$-, $4$-cactus graphs, and then give upper bounds on their sizes.
 These characterizations heavily rely on the tool of the ear decomposition.
-However, as the value of $k$ in $k$-cactus graphs increases, similar characterizations become an increasingly difficult thing, because the choices of adding ears will grow significantly (even when considering symmetry).
+However, as the value of $k$ in $k$-cactus graphs increases, similar characterizations of their blocks become an increasingly difficult thing, because the choices of adding ears will grow significantly (even when considering symmetry).
 As a result, we might need to find some cleverer ways to resolve these problems without using the ear decomposition theorem.

 Fortunately, we can still roughly catch some potential strategies to tackle the extremal problem on the general $k$-cactus graphs.
 From our theorems, it appears that the primary constituents of extremal $k$-cactus graphs are (2-connected) extremal nice $k$-cactus graphs with minimum order.
 Therefore, for solving Problem \ref{p1}, we may need to solve two preliminary problems below.